NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 > [!Note]
 > Before running DICOM Adapter, adjust the values of `watermarkPercent` and `reservedSpaceGb` based on
 > the expected number of studies and size of each study.
-Suggested value for `reservedSpaceGb` is 2x the
+Suggested value for `reservedSpaceGb` is 2x to 3x the
-> size of a single study.
+> size of a single study times the number of configured Clara AE Titles.

 > [!Note]
-> If DICOM Adapter is restarted before a C-STORE-RQ completes and before it was able to create a job, the
+> If DICOM Adapter is restarted before a C-STORE-RQ completes, associate is properly released and
-> received DICOM instances are dropped upon restart.
+> before it was able to create a job, the received DICOM instances are dropped upon restart.

-> If DICOM Adapter ran out of available stroage space while receiving instances, the received instances will
+> [!Note]
-> trigger a new job after timeout, if the AE Title Job Processor is used or depends on the logic of your custom
+> If DICOM Adapter ran out of available stroage space while receiving instances, the instances that were received
-> Job Processor.
+> and stored may trigger a new job after timeout depending on the logic of the Job Processor.

 ## Starting Clara DICOM Adapter